neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 The main goal of these cross-team sessions is to learn about each other, find synergies and trigger cross-disciplinary collaboration.

+We split the cross-team sessions in 3 parts:

+- Flash talks: present your project with an aim to be understood by a large audience
+- Hands-on: show your skills and how you solved a particular problem in your project
+- Discuss and share: discuss on a topic presented during the previous hands-on session and write a blog and present the main outcomes ina 2-3 minutes oral presentation during the wrap-up session on Wednesday.

 ### Flash talk to overcome communication mismatch

-In the first part, we wish each project to make a short presentation to explain what their projet is about and why it is important to get NEIC support.
+In the first part, we wish each project to make a presentation to explain what is their project about and why it is important to get NEIC support.

-No more than 5 minutes for each project.
+Each project will have no more than 5 minutes to present their work in an engaging and accessible way;
+These flash talks are aimed to be understood by non-specialist audiences but you should try to highlight the challenges met in your project and why collaboration within Nordic countries facilitates searching and finding appropriate solutions for these problems.

+Some information on how to give a flash talk can be found [here](https://www.software.ac.uk/home/cw11/giving-good-lightning-talk).

 ### Learn with hands-on

-To learn about each other, we wish each NEIC project to present (in a very practical way i.e. with hands-on) how they solved a particular problem in their project.
+To learn about each other work and skills, we wish each NEIC project to present (in a very practical way i.e. with hands-on) how they solved a particular problem in their project.
+Each project should offer at least one hands-on but we strongly encourage you to present several topics so we can find synergies between projects and better organize team work.

 For instance:

 - show how you can visualize large datasets from your laptop (remote visualization)